ericjang/tdb/README.md

 Specifically, TDB is the combination of a Python library and a Jupyter notebook extension, built around Google's TensorFlow framework.
 Together, these extend TensorFlow with the following features:

 - Set breakpoints on Ops and Tensors in the graph.
-Debugging features can be used with or without the visualization frontend.
+Graph execution is paused on breakpoints and resumed by the user (via `tdb.c()`) Debugging features can be used with or without the visualization frontend.
 - Real-time visualization of high-level information (e.g. histograms, gradient magnitudes, weight saturation) while the network is being trained.
 - Mix user-defined Python and plotting functions with TensorFlow Nodes.
-These take in tf.Tensors and output placeholder nodes to be plugged into TensorFlow nodes.
+These take in `tf.Tensors` and output placeholder nodes to be plugged into TensorFlow nodes.
 The below diagram illustrates how TDB nodes can be mixed with the TensorFlow graph.

 ![heterogenous](http://i.imgur.com/7xfA6Pg.png?1)